functionaljs/functional-js/README.md

 Download the minified version [here](http://bit.ly/funcmin), reference the js file and λ will become a global variable.

+### Using client side

+There are possible issues with using the "λ" character client side.
+There shouldn't be, but there are.
+If you experience issues, there is an alternative client version, functional.min.client.js which uses "lambda" instead of "λ".
+Download the minified client version [here](http://bit.ly/funcclient), reference the js file and lambda will become a global variable.

 ## Examples

 ### Basic λ.curry example